opensass/aibook/README.md

 - **Message** 📝: Tracks individual messages within each conversation, capturing the ebb and flow of the AI interaction.
 - **Subscription** 💳: Manages subscription plans, payment methods, and active status, essentially the gatekeeper for access levels and perks.

+> [!NOTE]
-> **Note**: MongoDB allows us to embed entire documents within another document, bypassing the need for an `ID` relationship (though it does add one more DB call if we want to fetch the data separately).
+> MongoDB allows us to embed entire documents within another document, bypassing the need for an `ID` relationship (though it does add one more DB call if we want to fetch the data separately).
 For now, we're not hitting any performance bottlenecks, but this option keeps things flexible as we scale.

 Each model is designed to keep data tightly organized, minimize dependencies, and allow for easy scaling.
 So whether it's a quick query for a single user or a deep dive into chat history, these models keep AIBook streamlined and ready to grow! 🚀